How To Get A Sic Code For My Business

 Step 6: Cross‑check with NAICS (if needed)

 Although many federal forms still request SIC, the newer North American Industry Classification System (NAICS) has largely supplanted it.
-Now, s.
-Census Bureau.
-In real terms, if you encounter a form that asks for NAICS instead, you can quickly translate your SIC using the official cross‑walk tables published by the U. This step is useful for double‑checking that your SIC selection isn’t outdated or misaligned with current industry definitions.
+But s.
+Because of that, if you encounter a form that asks for NAICS instead, you can quickly translate your SIC using the official cross‑walk tables published by the U. Census Bureau.
+This step is useful for double‑checking that your SIC selection isn’t outdated or misaligned with current industry definitions.

 Step 7: Document your choice